ngi-nix/liberaforms/docs/uploads.md

 * Media: Images can be uploaded by users and included in their forms' markdown Introduction text.
 * Attachments: A new `file field` is available in the form editor.
 Files (attachments) can be uploaded by anonymous users with each form.

-Extra Admin settings are enabled:
+Extra Admin options are enabled:

 * Mimetypes.
-Define permited Attachment file types.
+Define permited Form attachment file types.
 (PDF, PNG, ODT by default)
+* Enable uploads for new users by default.
-* Enable `file field` on a per user basis.
+* Enable uploads on a per user basis.
-* Enable `file field` by default.
+* Define uploads limit on a per user basis.

 ## Uploads